 We are looking for a talented and enthusiastic individual to join a vibrant laboratory at the cutting edge of science and the interface of translational research and clinical medicine.
 Prior experience in laboratory techniques and animal (mouse) husbandry is preferred.

 Applications from individuals of underrepresented racial and ethnic groups are strongly encouraged.

 Interested candidates should send in a cover letter and resume

 This Research Assistant II will be responsible for:

-According to prescribed protocols and assigned schedules, performing a variety of routine laboratory tests and procedures, utilizing standard laboratory equipment, recording and checking results for completeness and accuracy.
-Troubleshooting procedures for effects of heat, humidity, and contamination if test results are unexpected or quality of specimens is poor.
-Suggesting alternative routine procedures to crosscheck own findings.
-Performing techniques typically required for the laboratory/study.
+Troubleshoots procedures if experimental results are unexpected or quality of specimens is poor.
+May suggest alternative routine procedures to crosscheck own findings.
+Performs techniques typically required for the laboratory/study.

-Assisting with planning specific research procedures, coordinating schedules of tests and procedures.
-Developing and troubleshooting new techniques.
+Assists with planning specific research procedures, coordinating schedules of experiments and procedures.
+Develops and troubleshoots new techniques specific to the lab.

-Maintaining records of results and methodologies into a log of work performed.
-Compiling and analyzing data, preparing charts, graphs, and results of studies.
+Maintains accurate records of results and methodologies into a log of work performed.
+Compiles and helps analyze data, preparing charts, graphs, and results of studies.